vtex-apps/store-icons/docs/README.md

   - [Contributing](#contributing)
   - [Tests](#tests)

-## Concept

-This project is based on [SVG fragment identifiers](https://css-tricks.com/svg-fragment-identifiers-work/).
-All store icons are served by Render SDK, and with HTML tag `<use>` we can render a fragment from our icon pack.
-If you want to know the complete list of fragment SVG's, [see here](https://github.com/vtex-apps/store-icons/blob/master/docs/ICONPACK.md)

 ## Usage

-First of all, add into the dependencies of your `manifest.json` and use it as an npm module:
+Add into the dependencies of your `manifest.json` and use it as an `npm` module:

 ```json
 "dependencies": {
   "vtex.store-icons": "0.x"
 }
 ```

-There are two different ways to use the icons available here.
-If you're developing a store's theme, you should use the `icon` block for the icon you want to render, which behaves just like any other block and expects to receive the props exposed by its [API](#props).
-But if you're developing custom components and want to use icons defined here, just follow the instructions below.
+There are two ways for using the available icons:

+- **Developing a store's theme:**
+Use the `icon` block to render the desired icon.
+This block functions similarly to other blocks and anticipates the receipt of props as specified by its associated [API](#props).

+- **Creating custom components:** if you are creating custom components and wish to utilize the icons provided here, please follow the instructions below.

 ### Dedicated Icon